 You can learn more about applying for the Chronic Disease Innovation Fund here.

 Cumberland Health Care Careers Bursary Program

 Under the terms and conditions of the program, which is open only to Cumberland County students, successful applicants receive a bursary to support their studies in a number of health care professions.
 Student participation includes signing a contract with the health authority for a "return for service" upon graduation equal to the number of years for which they receive a bursary.
 This means that if a student receives a bursary for four years of study then they will be expected to work for the health authority for four years following graduation.
-Students will be placed in jobs where there is the greatest need for staff with their type of training and could be at any of the NSHA's Cumberland County facilities which are located in Advocate Harbour, Amherst, Parrsboro, Pugwash and Springhill.
+Students must understand they will be placed in jobs where there is the greatest need for staff with their type of training and could be at any of Nova Scotia Health’s Cumberland County facilities which are located in Advocate Harbour, Amherst, Parrsboro, Pugwash and Springhill.

 Nurses Helping Nurses Bursary Fund